11 Exercises To Induce Labor Naturally & Precautions To Take

 Image: YouTube @FitMumsChannel

 TRX bands are easily available in gyms.
-You can also use resistance bands.
+You can also use a resistance band for this exercise.
 Do this exercise under the supervision of an instructor.
 This squat helps open the pelvis, relax the upper body, and reduce lower back pain.

 Steps